soderlind/tablepress_chartist/README.md

 ##About

-Using [Chartist.js](http://gionkunz.github.io/chartist-js/), this [TablePress](https://tablepress.org/) extension  creates a chart based on the data in your TablePress table
+Using [Chartist.js](http://gionkunz.github.io/chartist-js/), this [TablePress](https://tablepress.org/) extension  creates a responsive chart based on the data in your TablePress table

 ##Usage